 At the Detroit Zoo

-The arctic fox’s body is short and compact to help keep it warm during frigid temperatures.
-Its feet are covered in fur to provide traction on the rough tundra terrain.
-During the winter, its fur color is white and during the summer it turns to a brownish-gray, which allows it to remain camouflaged year round.
+Arctic foxes’ bodies are short and compact to help keep them warm during frigid temperatures.
+Their feet are covered in fur to provide traction on the rough tundra terrain.
+During the winter their fur color is white, and during the summer it turns to a brownish-gray, which allows them to remain camouflaged year-round.

 Since the arctic fox has impeccable hearing, it is able to pinpoint the exact location of prey that is under the snow.
 It catches its hidden prey by pouncing through the snow and landing on top of it.

-The arctic fox is also known as the snow fox, polar fox or white fox.
+The arctic fox is also known as the white fox, polar fox and ice fox.